 the variations are likely to unduly discriminate in their effects between one Party (or class of Parties) and another Party (or class of Parties).

-Self-Governance Modification
+Self-Governance Modifications

-A Modification Proposal that is not an Authority-initiated Modification, an Authority Determined Modification or a Fast Track Modification shall have the status of a Self- Governance Modification.
+A Modification Proposal that is not an Authority-Initiated Modification, an Authority-Determined Modification or a Fast Track Modification shall have the status of a Self- Governance Modification.

 Fast-Track Modifications

-A Modification Proposal submitted to correct typographical errors or other minor factual inaccuracies or inconsistencies in this Code that do not constitute material changes shall have a status of a Fast-Track Modification.
+A Modification Proposal submitted to correct typographical errors or other minor factual inaccuracies or inconsistencies in this Code that do not constitute material changes may be given the status of a Fast-Track Modification.

+Authority Determination of Modification Path

+This Section D2.9 applies in respect of each Modification Proposal that the Panel has determined to be an Authority-Determined Modification or a Self-Governance Modification.
+The Authority may:

+at its own initiation, or on the application of a Party or Citizens Advice or Citizens Advice Scotland; and

+having consulted with the Panel,

+determine that the Modification Proposal should properly (in accordance with this Section D2) be considered (in the case of an Authority-Determined Modification) to be a Self-Governance Modification or be considered (in the case of a Self-Governance Modification) to be an Authority-Determined Modification.
+Any such determination shall be final and binding for the purposes of this Code.

+This Section D2.10 applies in respect of each Modification Proposal raised by the Panel as a Fast-Track Modification.
+The Authority may:

+at its own initiation, or on the application of a Party or Citizens Advice or Citizens Advice Scotland; and

+having consulted with the Panel,

+determine that the Fast-Track Modification should properly (in accordance with this Section D2) be considered to be a Self-Governance Modification or an Authority-Determined Modification.
+Any such determination shall be final and binding for the purposes of this Code.

-D2A THE CHANGE SUB-COMMITTEE
+THE CHANGE SUB-COMMITTEE

 Establishment of the Change Sub-Committee

-D2A.1 The Panel shall establish a Sub-Committee as described in this Section D2A, to be known as the Change Sub-Committee.
+The Panel shall establish a Sub-Committee as described in this Section D3, to be known as the Change Sub-Committee.

-Save as expressly set out in this Section D2A, the Change Sub-Committee shall be subject to the provisions concerning Sub- Committees set out in Section C6 (Sub-Committees).
+Save as expressly set out in this Section D3, the Change Sub-Committee shall be subject to the provisions concerning Sub- Committees set out in Section C6 (Sub-Committees).

-D2A.2 The Panel may discharge the requirements of Section D2A.1 by allocating the function of the Change Sub-Committee to another Sub-Committee.
-If the Panel elects to do this, all references to the Change Sub-Committee in this Code shall be treated as references to this other Sub-Committee.

-Function of the Change Sub-Committee
+Duties of the Change Sub-Committee

-D2A.3 The function of the Change Sub-Committee shall be to facilitate the development, refinement and discussion of Draft Proposals prior to their progression as Modification Proposals.
+The Change Sub-Committee shall undertake the duties required of it by this Section D.

-INITIAL ASSESSMENT OF DRAFT PROPOSALS

-Invalid Draft Proposals

-The Code Administrator shall refuse (and may only refuse) to accept the submission of a Draft Proposal that is not submitted:

-by a person entitled to submit Draft Proposals in accordance with Section D1.3 (Persons Entitled to Submit Draft Proposals); and/or

-in the form, and containing the content, required by Sections D1.6 (Form of the Proposal) and D1.7 (Content of the Proposal).

-Where the Code Administrator refuses to accept the submission of a Draft Proposal, it shall notify the Panel and the Proposer of that refusal as soon as is reasonably practicable, setting out the grounds for such refusal.

-Where the Panel is notified that the Code Administrator has refused to accept the submission of a Draft Proposal, the Panel may instruct the Code Administrator to accept the submission of that proposal (and Section D3.4 shall apply as if the Code Administrator had not refused to accept the Modification Proposal).
+DEVELOPMENT STAGE

 Initial Comment by the Code Administrator

-Unless the Code Administrator has refused to accept the submission of the Draft Proposal, the Code Administrator shall, within the time period reasonably necessary to allow the Change Sub-Committee to comply with the time periods set out in Section D3.6 or the Panel to comply with the time periods set out in Section D3.10, submit to the Change Sub-Committee or the Panel as applicable:
+Unless the Code Administrator has refused to accept the submission of the Draft Proposal under Section D1.10 (Invalid Draft Proposals), the Code Administrator shall, within the time period reasonably necessary to allow the Change Sub-Committee to comply with the time periods set out in Section D4.3 or the Panel to comply with the time periods set out in Section D4.9, submit to the Change Sub-Committee or the Panel:

 each Draft Proposal; and

-without altering the Draft Proposal in any way and without undertaking any detailed evaluation of the Draft Proposal, the Code Administrator’s written views on the matters that the Change Sub-Committee is to consider under Sections D3.7 and D3.8 or Panel is to consider under Sections D3.11 and D3.12.
+the Code Administrator’s written views on the matters that the Change Sub-Committee is to consider under Section D4.5 or the Panel is to consider under Section D4.9.

-Initial Consideration by the Change Sub-Committee
+Consideration by the Change Sub-Committee